 Keep the following best practices in mind when deactivating your virtual array:

 - Take a cloud snapshot of all the data prior to deactivating a virtual device.
 When you deactivate a virtual array, all the local device data is lost.
 Taking a cloud snapshot will allow you to recover data at a later stage.

 - Before you deactivate a StorSimple Virtual Array, make sure to stop or delete clients and hosts that depend on that device.

 - Delete a deactivated device if you are no longer using so that it doesn't accrue charges.

 To ensure that your StorSimple Virtual Array is in a continuous healthy state, you need to monitor the array and ensure that you receive information from the system including alerts.
 To monitor the overall health of the virtual array, implement the following best practices:

 - Configure monitoring to track the disk usage of your virtual array data disk as well as the OS disk.
-If running Hyper-V, you can use a combination of System Center Virtual Machine Manager (SCVMM) and System Center Operations Manager (SCOM) to monitor your virtualization hosts.
+If running Hyper-V, you can use a combination of System Center Virtual Machine Manager (SCVMM) and System Center Operations Manager to monitor your virtualization hosts.